 BACKGROUND

-Northamptonshire County Council has been carrying out a series of school condition surveys across the County and as part of this work, a condition survey has been carried out at Croyland Primary School in Wellingborough.
-The results of this survey have highlighted roofing and associated works which are deemed to be beyond repair.
+Northamptonshire County Council has been carrying out a series of school condition surveys across the County and as part of this work, a condition survey has been carried out at Paulerspury Primary School.
+The results of this survey have highlighted issues with flat deemed to be beyond repair.

-Subsequently, Tender responses are invited from interested contractors for the provision of roofing replacement and associated works at Croyland Primary School, as outlined in this RFQ.
+Subsequently, Tender responses are invited from interested contractors for the provision of flat roofing replacement at Paulerspury Primary School, as outlined in this RFQ.